amitilovitch/AD-FlightGear/README.md

 ## *Demos:*
 A link to the video of a demonstration:
 [demo](http://a.com)

-And a link to the UML of the project:
+A link to the UML of the project:
 [UML](https://github.com/azranohad/AD-FlightGear/blob/e77eb1d23a48e8548286baaa257acfc46f1c0859/AD%20FlightGear/ClassDiagram2.cd)

 (in order to watch the UML in full you need to download the CLASS DESIGNER plugin to visual studio).